msoos/cryptominisat/README.rst

 The following are not required but are useful::

-  $ sudo apt-get install valgrind libm4ri-dev libmysqlclient-dev, libsqlite3-dev
+  $ sudo apt-get install valgrind libm4ri-dev libmysqlclient-dev libsqlite3-dev

 Compiling and installing
 -----